AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 ```

 ## Conversation History

+2025-08-10: Updated WhatsappHeader to anchor hero image at the bottom.
+Verified alignment on mobile and desktop.
+No errors found.
+All steps checked off in todo list.
+Solution validated visually and with error checks.
+2025-08-10: Improved WhatsappHeader responsiveness and mobile appearance.
+Updated layout, spacing, font sizes, and image handling.
+No errors found after implementation.
+All steps checked off in todo list.
+Solution validated visually and with error checks.

 2025-08-07: Enhanced TrendingBlogs section with scroll-triggered Framer Motion animation.
 Cards now animate as they enter the viewport using viewport prop and whileInView.
 Animation triggers only once per card.
 No errors found after implementation.
 Feature tested and confirmed for smooth scroll-based entrance.